 Collaborate with your team

-Create team tags, rules, and canned responses
+Create team tags, rules, and message templates

 Read through this guide to make sure you set up Front exactly how your team needs.
 After that, you’ll be ready to iInvite your team to Front.
 Let’s dive in!